StuyPulse/team694.github.io/about/ec/index.md

 ### President of Marketing <small>{{ page.positions.pom.name }}</small>
 <div markdown="1" class="ec-description">
 {% if page.positions.pom.photo %} <img src="{{ page.positions.pom.photo }}" class="ec-photo" alt="President of Marketing"> {% endif %}
-The President of Marketing (PoM) coordinates the officers and divisions of the team and make sure that officers complete their responsibilities and/or effectively delegate jobs to other members.
+The President of Marketing (PoM) coordinates the officers and divisions of the team and makes sure that officers complete their responsibilities and/or effectively delegate jobs to other members.
 He/she will hold final responsibility for all of the outreach, internal logistics, and award submissions for the team.
 This President should have adequate knowledge of the robot and other engineering projects.
 </div>

 ### President of Software Engineering <small>{{ page.positions.pse.name }}</small>